 To learn more about specifics of creating tests in various web browsers, see Considerations for Web Testing.

 After the test is recorded, you can enhance it by adding more advanced commands and verifications.
 For instance, you may need to add checkpoints to your test or run the recorded test with different user data.
 Also, you may need to perform such basic tasks as finding broken links on the tested web page, checking the ALT attribute and so on.
-For more information on the off-the-shelf solutions for common web testing tasks, see topics of the Web Testing - Examples and Common Tasks for Web Testing sections.
+For more information on the off-the-shelf solutions for common web testing tasks, see topics of the Web Testing - Examples and How To sections.

 Also, refer to the help topics mentioned in the table below for more information on how to improve tests with TestComplete.